balvig/.dotfiles/notes.md

 - Ugh, don't like expect syntax at all, check out minitest
 - Find a way to use "hub browse" on nitrous server
-- Any way to auto enable/disable "set paste" when pasting?
 - Create bf/ba-snippets for `before_action`
 - Find a way to diff and jump back to :Gcommit window
+- Any way to auto enable/disable "set paste" when pasting? (maybe fixed?)

 ## Done